 Thanksgiving under Washington didn't become official though.
 Other presidents, like Thomas Jefferson, were hesitant to make Thanksgiving a national holiday that thanked a higher power because it went against their decree of a separation of church and state.
 This made making Thanksgiving a national holiday controversial until Lincoln's national proclamation.

+Getting all willy-nilly with dates for an official holiday might not seem like a good idea, but one president thought it might boost the national economy.
 Franklin D. Roosevelt moved the Thanksgiving holiday to the third Thursday of November in 1939.
 He did this in order to boost the economy with earlier Christmas shopping.
 Unfortunately, this change was not a popular one.
-After much controversy, President Roosevelt changed the national holiday back to the fourth Thursday in November, in 1941.
+After much controversy, President Roosevelt changed the national holiday back to the fourth Thursday in November 1941.

 A joint resolution of Congress (55 Stat.
 862; 5 U.S.C.
 87b) was passed on December 26, 1941 officially making Thanksgiving Day on the fourth Thursday each year.
 It also made Thanksgiving Day a Federal holiday.
-President Dwight D. Eisenhower signed the bill into law on November 11, 1960.
+Since that day, Thanksgiving hasn't been touched again.

 Also known as a "Day of Gluttony," families all across the U.S. celebrate Thanksgiving by gathering to say thanks for the harvest and blessings of the year.
 In addition to the customary turkey and pumpkin pie, you might also enjoy the huge Macy's Thanksgiving Day Parade in New York.
 When giving thanks this year, remember to say a little extra thanks to Lincoln for making it all possible.